xymhxxqw12121212/DiemaNet-An-automated-detection-model-for-three-typical-respiratory-diseases/README.md

 # DiemaNet:An automated detection model for three typical respiratory diseases
 1. Dataset: The dataset folder contains the original dataset.
-(See other instructions for how to get the data.)
+(See Additional notes for how to get the data.)

 2. Audio segmentation: Run splitSegment.py to segment the cough recordings in the dataset folder into shorter cough segments based on the silence threshold.
 The segmented data will be saved in the datasetSegment folder.